KO81/videoToCanvas/README.md

 _track is yet unused but will in later PRIME versions handle sub text tracks objects.

 # about the ``HTMLCanvasElement`` costum methods
-those are async functions without an actual promise, this done only for you can run a `HTMLCanvasElement`.`play()`.`then` function based on the outcome of the method.
+those are async functions without an actual promise, this done only for you to can run a `HTMLCanvasElement`.`play()`.`then` function based on the outcome of the method.
 ![Screenshot of a canvas costum methods.](https://drive.google.com/uc?export=view&id=11Y0WWewFOqnglUxuWczt0_8r_rxB6laG)

 | method                | method does                                                       |